-To increase the environmental awareness among our staff, we organise two in-house environmental workshops on Green Office and Waste Reduction with the assistance from EPD and two briefings on Energy Saving to Venue Green Managers in collaboration with EMSD.
-We also encourage our staff to participate in inter-departmental seminars and trainings in
+To increase the environmental awareness among our staff, we organised two in-house environmental workshops on "Green Life and Global Environmental Problems" and "Clean Air and Water Resources" respectively with the assistance of EPD.
+We also encourage our staff to participate in inter-departmental seminars and training in environmental management such as "Hong Kong Awards for Energy Efficiency and Conservation in Government - Experience Sharing Workshop" and "Energy Saving in Government - Experience Sharing Workshop on Energy Efficiency and Conservation".